Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Introduction

-The aim of this work is to investigate the shadow behaviors of four dimensional charged rotating black holes with a cosmological constant in terms of a reduced moduli space parameterized by the charge and the rotation parameters.
-For AdS backgrounds, we elaborate, in some details, explicit models treating the Kerr-Newman (KN) solution and the Kerr-Sen (KS) black hole obtained more recently in \cite{14}.
-A key observation is that we find cardioid-like (heart-shaped) shapes.
+The aim of this work is to investigate the shadow behaviors of four-dimensional charged rotating black holes with a cosmological constant in terms of a reduced moduli space parameterized by the charge and the rotation parameters.
+Inspired by the recent work on the AdS backgrounds \cite{14}, we first elaborate, in some details, explicit models treating the Kerr-Newman (KN) solution and the Kerr-Sen (KS) black hole and the associated naked singularity shadow.
 Then, we discuss and compare the geometrical observables and the energy emission rate of both black holes.
-Inspecting the effect of the cosmological constant, we get constraints generating cardioid-like shadows for (A)dS spaces.
-Links with other results are also given.
-In this work, dimensionless units have been used ($G = \hbar =c = 1$).
+In this work, we use dimensionless units ($G = \hbar =c = 1$) and the recent method dealing with celestial coordinates for a cosmological constant backgrounds \cite{D1,D2,D3}.

 The paper is structured as follows.
-In sections 2 and 3, we investigate the shadow behaviors of KN-AdS and KS-AdS black holes with a negative cosmological constant, respectively, Then, certain results and comparative discussions on such behaviors are provided in section 4.
-In section 5, we inspect the cosmological constant effect on optical aspects for (A)dS backgrounds.
+In section 2, we investigate the shadow behaviors of KN-AdS and KS-AdS black holes with a negative cosmological constant, respectively.
+Then, we discuss the naked singularity and its related shadow picture.
+In section 3, we analyse geometrical observable and the corresponding energy emission rate.
+In section 4, we inspect the cosmological constant effect on optical aspects for (A)dS backgrounds.
 The last section is devoted to conclusions and open questions